Candymaxx/SolidityAssessment/README.md

 # Create Token
-This Solidity program is a "Create a Token" program that demonstrates the basic syntax and functionality of the Solidity programming language.
+This is a Solidity program that showcases the fundamental syntax and functionality of Solidity

 ## Description
-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a function that create your own token.
+This program and contract is written in Solidity which is a language for developing Ethereum blockchain smart contracts.
+The contracts include a function to create a custom token

 ## Executing Program
-To run this program, we can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile HelloWorld.sol" button.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
+We can use Remix as Solidity IDE to execute the program.
+Compile the code using the Solidity Compiler tab.
+Deploy the contract using the "Deploy & Run Transactions" tab.

-Once the contract is deployed, you can interact with it by first putting a value then copy the account address.
-Next is going to the mint function by pasting the account adress that you copy.
-Then put a value in mint function then transact.
-Next step is checking the balance how much do you have. lastly, is same procedure with mint fucntion by pasting the address and put a value of how much you will deduct your current balance.
-After that we can now test the program that you created.
+We'll use the contract by copying the account address and entering a value.
+Paste the address into the mind function, add a desired value, and click transact.
+Look at the balance, then use the burn function to deduct your balance by pasting the address and the amoun you want to reduce.
+After that, you can now try out the program

 ##Author
 Maria Evangeline Y. Hachac